 A. Just starting your college search?
 Request information by submitting the Prospective Undergraduate Student Inquiry.

 Q. Can I plan a visit or attend an open house program?

 A. We encourage students to schedule a campus visit with the Office of Undergraduate Admission and to attend a Music Overview during an open house program.

-Q. How many music students attend Case Western Reserve University Music?
+Q. How many music students are enrolled in the Department of Music?

 Q. What is the Joint Music Program?